chrislattman/blogging-project/docs/ssh/README.md

 If you want to run either of these in the background, add the `-fN` flags to the command.

+Note: SSH tunneling is highly encouraged for VNC connections because they are unencrypted by default (RDP is encrypted).

 ## X11 Forwarding

 Every single window you see on your computer is served by a windowing system that runs as a part of your operating system.
 Without it, you would not have a desktop.